Farama-Foundation/PettingZoo/README.md

 while True:
     for group in env.groups:
         actions = policy(observations, group)
-        observation, reward, done, info = env.turn(actions) # observation is to be used by next group
+        observations, rewards, dones, info = env.turn(actions) # observation is to be used by next group
 ```

 After a step is taken for one group, control automatically flips to the next group.

+Actions, observations, rewards, and dones are dictionaries the same as in the Markov game API.

 Alternate: